goulash1971/urn-parser/README.md

 ### Overview

-URN-Parser is a module that provides functions for parsing URN (Uniform Resource Name) that is loosly based upon the standard `url` module within `node`.
+URN-Parser is a module that provides functions for parsing URN (Uniform Resource Name) that is loosely based upon the standard `url` module within `node`.
 Parsing is derived from the **excellent** `parseUri` function by [Steven Levithan](http://stevenlevithan.com), but stripped down for the `urn` scheme.

-Although the URN-parser is a *good start*, for a more complete and fully compliant implemnentation I recommend you take a look at the [URI Type for javascript](https://github.com/webr3/URI) module which allows the `urn` to be inspected as an `uri`.
+Although the URN-parser is a *good start*, for a more complete and fully compliant implementation I recommend you take a look at the [URI Type for javascript](https://github.com/webr3/URI) module which allows the `urn` to be inspected as an `uri`.